 Specialising in photography, you’ll study several inter-disciplinary modules with students from related subjects.

-Click the modules to find out what you’ll learn in each, or read the programme specification for more information about the MA.
+Click the modules to see what you’ll learn in each, or read the programme specification for more information about the MA Photography distance learning programme.

 How Online Study Works